Breaking the Capacity Bottleneck in Model-Heterogeneous Federated Learning via Gradual Model Restoration: Convergence analysis

-Based on Eq.~\ref{eq:fedAvg_convergence} and Eq.~\ref{eq:final_initial_term}, we get the update gradient of GA and MA. and combined with the effective optimization subspace, we complete the proof of \textbf{Theorem 2} (Sec~\ref{sec:Theorem 2.}).
+Combining Eq.~\ref{eq:fedAvg_convergence} with the MA analysis above also clarifies the interpretation of Theorem~\ref{thm:ma_telescope}: both GA and MA converge to a stationary neighborhood determined by the average density and coverage pattern, but MA preserves coordinate-wise normalization and therefore interacts with restoration more predictably.

-\textbf{Interpretation.}Both GA and MA converge to a small neighborhood of a stationary point of standard FL.
-The distance is better captured by the average sub-model density across clients and time. \(\frac{1}{K}\sum_{k=1}^K \sum_{g=1}^G \sum_{X\in\{\mathcal{A}_k^\dagger,\mathcal{B}_k^\dagger\}} X\, f^2(p_{g,k}),\) and higher densities (e.g., under GMR) increase coverage, decrease these functionals, and tighten the neighborhood.
+\textbf{Stationary neighborhood view.} Both GA and MA converge to a small neighborhood of a stationary point of standard FL.
+The distance is better captured by the average sub-model density across clients and time: \(\frac{1}{K}\sum_{k=1}^K \sum_{g=1}^{\mathcal{G}} [\frac{|C_g|}{c_{g,k}^*} f_1^2(\rho_{g,k}) + \frac{|C_g|}{(c_{g,k}^*)^2} f_2^2(\rho_{g,k})],\) and higher densities (e.g., under GMR) increase coverage, decrease these functionals, and tighten the neighborhood.
 Although GA and MA operate over the same model search space in theory, their aggregation strategies differ fundamentally.
-GA aggregates gradients on all rigions, effectively computing:
+GA aggregates gradients on all regions, effectively computing:

 where each mask \(m_{i,k}\) restricts the gradient to the pruned sub-model.
 This leads to a \textit{shrunk and overly averaged} update direction, which does not reflect the true full-model gradient.

 By contrast, MA reconstructs the full gradient more faithfully through partial participation and per-parameter aggregation: